 We have always believed in the importance of timeless design.
 Our garments are made to last, becoming more beautiful as they age.
 Together with our customers, we treat pre-loved garments as a resource to recycle, rather than waste.
 We have developed new construction methods and sourced alternatives to plastics that allow us to minimise waste.
 Our aim is to foster longevity and support you to do the same.
 We will continue to introduce new production and repurposing initiatives to further reduce our waste.

 - We offer TOAST Repair, a free repair service in our shops, where customers can bring back torn or worn garments and have them repaired by our in-house technician.

-- TOAST Circle, our in-shop clothes swapping initiative, extends a garment’s life beyond its first wearer.
-Currently, customers can exchange an item they’ve worn and loved for another cherished item in four TOAST shops across the UK.
+- TOAST Exchange, our in-shop clothes swapping initiative, extends a garment’s life beyond its first wearer.

 - All our DHL deliveries (UK and International) are climate neutral, by offsetting through a range of climate protection projects that promote the economy in less developed countries and improve the lives of local people.
 In 2021, we offset 804,564kg of CO2e (equivalent to 3.6 million miles driven in a car in the UK, on average).